Self-assembly in soft matter with multiple length scales

 Self-assembly is Nature's ingenious route to create new materials with complex structural and functional properties.
 Examples range from biological self-assembly, such as protein assemblies \cite{pieters2016}, cellular condensates \cite{banani2017biomolecular}, viruses \cite{zandi2020}, or cell membranes and their internal structure, such as lipid rafts \cite{Sezgin2017,meyers2008}, to widely used systems emerging from, e.g., polymer self-assembly \cite{stuart2010emerging,macfarlane2020,lu2020}, molecular crystals \cite{smalyukh2018,Phillips2016} or bioinspired approaches to materials engineering \cite{Gong2019,pieters2016}.

 Particularly fascinating self-assembly materials are those exhibiting multiple length scales in their spatial arrangement.
 Examples include hierarchical biological and bioinspired materials, such as bone, nacre or crustacean exoskeletons \cite{meyers2008}, and silk-like materials \cite{wang2018}, all featuring exceptional toughness and resilience.
-Many block-copolymer systems \cite{lu2020}, coacervate droplets in biocondensates (liquid-liquid phase-separation in biological systems) \cite{banani2017biomolecular,lu2020multiphase} and multiple emulsions \cite{sheth2020multiple} readily exhibit hierarchical multiple length scales when they self-assemble.
+Many block-copolymer systems \cite{lu2020}, coacervate droplets in biocondensates (liquid-liquid phase-separation in biological systems) \cite{banani2017biomolecular,lu2020multiphase} and multiple emulsions \cite{sheth2020multiple} readily exhibit hierarchical multiple length scales when self-assembling.
 This associates with locally varying molecular environments in terms of density and confinement, dielectric properties, or hydrophobicity and hydrophilicity, granting access to fascinating applications in nanophotonics \cite{ma2020,Phillips2016,Qi2019}, organic electronics \cite{casalini2017,Phillips2016}, confined catalysis \cite{York2017,Gaitzsch2016}, energy materials \cite{Gong2019} and sensors \cite{York2017,Phillips2016,Qi2019}.
-Another important field of application is that of pharmaceutical materials and drug delivery \cite{York2017,lu2020,Qi2019}, where the heterogenous, often compartmentalized, solvation environment is interesting for sequential delivery of multiple drug species, for instance in cancer therapy \cite{Aw2013,Wu2018}.
+Another important field of application is pharmaceutical materials and drug delivery \cite{York2017,lu2020,Qi2019}, where the heterogenous, often compartmentalized, solvation environment is interesting for sequential delivery of multiple drug species, for instance in cancer therapy \cite{Aw2013,Wu2018}.